tomberget/tfgo-alpine-image/README.md

-# Terraform, Git and Golang container image builder
+# *Terraform*, *Git* and *Golang* container image builder

 ## Why?

-In order to execute Terraform scripts, and testing them using [Gruntworks Terratest](https://github.com/gruntwork-io/terratest), it is necessary to maintain a container image which contains both Golang, Git and Terraform.
+In order to execute Terraform scripts, and testing them using [Gruntworks Terratest](https://github.com/gruntwork-io/terratest), it is necessary to maintain a container image which contains both *Golang*, *Git* and *Terraform*.

 - *Git* is necessary in order to clone repositories to the container image
 - *Terraform* is necessary in order to execute the *Terraform* scripts